 I have an almost unhealthy tendency to reflect, which is the main reason I've been lucky enough to realize this condition so early in adulthood.
 At some point this year, I felt my internal conflicts become more complex.
 Struggling to pinpoint a reason, I tried to schedule a visit with a counselor.

-The secretary said that I had to be registered for classes over the winter beak to qualify for the counseling they offer during the year.
+The secretary said that I had to be registered for classes over the winter break, to be eligible for the counseling services they offer during the year.

 What Do You Do Without Help From Others?